marcus-suresh/marcus-suresh/README.md

 ![Marcus' github stats](https://github-readme-stats.vercel.app/api?username=marcus-suresh&show_icons=true&theme=radical)

 ### 📕 Projects

-The development of `PyImpuyte` is motivated by helping micro-data practitioners select and implement advanced imputation methods. `PyImpuyte` adds an additional tool in the toolkit of practitioners seeking to preserve their data and fight information loss that arises from droping observations with missing values.
+`PyImpuyte` is a Python application that brings together a range of supervised machine learning algorithms in a customer-centric way that generates synthetic data to mitigate against sparse matrices.By adding `PyImpuyte` to their toolkit, practitioners can preserve their data and avoid losing valuable information that results from dropping observations with missing values.

   #### Main Features
   * Interfaces with `scikit-learn` to provide a customer-centric and efficient way to perform imputation using machine learning algorithms.
-  * Support for numerous imputation strategies and performance metrics
+  * Support for numerous imputation strategies and performance metrics.

-* Conference Paper - Chapter 18 of **[AI2019: Advances in Artificial Intelligence](https://link.springer.com/chapter/10.1007/978-3-030-35288-2_18)**.
+* **Conference Paper** - *Sharpening the BLADE: Missing Data Imputation Using Supervised Machine Learning*: **[AI2019: Advances in Artificial Intelligence](https://link.springer.com/chapter/10.1007/978-3-030-35288-2_18)**.

 ```BibTeX
 @inbook{inbook,